itsmohamedyahia/hashnode/cl9bnj1k4000409mncy9tawiq.md

 `07 Apr 2005 22:13:13` or
 `Fri 07 Apr 2005 22:13:13`

-> **Note:** As you may have noticed in the last example, I have written Friday instead of Thursday which you may think is a typo, but it isn't.
+> **Note:** As you may have noticed in the last example, I have written Friday instead of Thursday which you may think is a mistake, but it isn't.
 You can write the day abbreviation wrong and it won't affect the date or be recorded falsely.

 [ISO 8601](https://git-scm.com/docs/git-commit/2.24.0#Documentation/git-commit.txt-ISO8601)